Golden Knights vs. Stars: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 - The Golden Knights have won 75.0% of their games when they've been a moneyline favorite this season (12-4).

-- The Stars have been an underdog in eight games this season, with four upset wins (50.0%).
+- The Stars have been the underdog eight times this season, and upset their opponent in four of those games.

 Golden Knights Player Props